lustraka/data-analyst-portfolio-project-2022/cs03_VaVaI_AI/ReadMe.md

 The SCImago Journal & Country Rank is a publicly available portal that includes the journals and country scientific indicators developed from the information contained in the [Scopus®](http://www.scopus.com/) database ([Elsevier B.V.](http://www.elsevier.com/)).

+# Metodické zdroje
+Michal Gusenbaurer studies bibliographical databases, see [WoS-GusenbauerMichael](https://www.webofscience.com/wos/woscc/summary/5baa1eb4-009c-4dc9-a25d-f8c3575bd83b-48f5cb10/relevance/1).
+- 2022: The influence of incidental emotions on decision-making under risk and uncertainty: a systematic review and meta-analysis of experimental evidence ([Taylor&Francis Online](https://www.tandfonline.com/doi/full/10.1080/02699931.2022.2099349) - only abstract)
+- 2022: Search where you will find most: Comparing the disciplinary coverage of 56 bibliographic databases ([Springer Link](https://link.springer.com/article/10.1007/s11192-022-04289-7) - open access)
+- 2021: The age of abundant scholarly information and its synthesis- A time when 'just google it' is no longer enough ([Wiley Online Libary](https://onlinelibrary.wiley.com/doi/10.1002/jrsm.1520) - open access)
+- 2021: What every Researcher should know about Searching - Clarified Concepts, Search Advice, and an Agenda to improve Finding in Academia ([Wiley Online Library](https://onlinelibrary.wiley.com/doi/10.1002/jrsm.1457) - open access)
+- 2020: Which academic search systems are suitable for systematic reviews or meta-analyses?
+Evaluating retrieval qualities of Google Scholar, PubMed, and 26 other resources ([Wiley Online Library](https://onlinelibrary.wiley.com/doi/10.1002/jrsm.1378) - open access)